Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod

 Amanda believes awareness is key.
 “Jetty and the Shelter Project were a blessing.
 Taking away programs like that hurts families.
 It’s not just about the sick person, it helps the rest of us too because we just want them to be comfortable.”

-FAQs About Medical Marijuana for Cancer Patients
+FAQs for Cancer Patients Considering Medical Cannabis

 Many patients use cannabis to help relieve pain, nausea, and loss of appetite from chemotherapy.
 Every experience is unique, and patients should always consult their healthcare provider.